 We woke up early on our second day in Puerto Princesa.
 Our lack of sleep did not douse our spirits.
 After all, we were off to see one of the most iconic landmarks of Palawan; the Puerto Princesa Subterranean River.
 Commonly known as the Puerto Princesa Underground river, this UNESCO World Heritage Site attracts hundreds of tourists all-year round.
 In 2012, it was included in the New Seven Wonders of Nature.

 After our quick breakfast, a van from Maysons Travel and Tours picked us up.
 Our tour guide briefed us on what to expect from this tour.

-Second, once in the area, we will have to wait for our turn to go into the river.
+Second, once in the area, we will have to wait for quite a lengthy time before our turn to go into the Puerto Princesa Underground River.
 That could mean having to be in line for the next 3 hours or so.
 But the good news is that we can avail of activities offered by the locals, particularly the zipline and mangrove forest tour to kill time.
 We got the mangrove forest tour, a boat ride through an estuary that is densely grown by mangroves.

-After the mangrove tour, our guide suggested that we have lunch since it would take about three hours before our turn to go inside the underground river.
+After the mangrove tour, our guide suggested that we have lunch since it would take about three hours before our turn to go inside the Puerto Princesa Underground River.
 We proceeded to Sabang Beach where our food was served.
 Buffet lunch along the beach, with the sun shining at its brightest and the sea breeze blowing, was perfect.